water1st/DynamicExpressionEvaluator/README.md

 ExpressionEvaluator is a .NET library for evaluating string expressions using binary expression trees or reverse polish notation.

 ### Abstractions

 The ExpressionEvaluator.Abstractions project contains the core abstractions and interfaces used by the library.
+Two of the most important interfaces are IStringArrayExpressionEvaluator and IStringExpressionEvaluator.

-The `IStringArrayExpressionEvaluator` interface provides an abstraction for evaluating mathematical expressions represented as arrays of strings.
-By separating the evaluation logic from the expression parsing logic, this interface allows for greater flexibility and modularity in the implementation of mathematical expression evaluators.
+`IStringArrayExpressionEvaluator` was previously described as an interface for evaluating mathematical expressions represented as arrays of strings.
+The method defined in this interface takes an iterator object "words" as input, which represents a tokenized expression.
+For example, the input `["1","+","2"]` represents the expression "1 + 2".

-The `IStringArrayExpressionEvaluator` interface defines a string Evaluate(IEnumerable<string> words) method, which takes an iterator object words that represents a tokenized expression, such as `["1", "+", "2"]`.
-The Evaluate method evaluates the expression and returns the result as a string.
+`IStringExpressionEvaluator` is another interface that defines a string Evaluate(string expression) method.
+This method takes a string expression and evaluates it, returning the result as a string.
+This interface can be useful for evaluating simpler expressions that do not require tokenization or for cases where the expression is already provided in string format.

+Together, these two interfaces provide a flexible and modular approach to evaluating mathematical expressions, accommodating different formats of expressions and allowing for easy implementation of custom evaluators.

 ### BET
 The ExpressionEvaluator.BET project contains an implementation of the expression evaluator using binary expression trees.